CodePushGo/website/src/content/blog/en/ultimate-guide-to-debugging-capacitor-apps.md

 These tools can be seamlessly integrated into your workflow for smooth and efficient updates.

-### Adding Capgo to Your Debug Process
+### Adding CodePushGo to Your Debug Process

-Getting started with Capgo is simple.
+Getting started with CodePushGo is simple.
 Begin by initializing it with the following command:

 ```bash
 npx @capgo/cli init